-Strategy Outcomes Guiding values Strategy 1: Strengthen Northfield's Downtown core Downtown Northfield grows as the river-focused anchor of the city and key component of its sense of place.
-Downlown core Downtown is the hub of Northfield's small business community, locus of valuable tax base, a residential neighborhood, a welcoming and accessible public space, and location of city services on the banks of the Cannon River.
-Strategy 2: Develop Carleton and St. Olaf relationships The City will work with Carleton and St. Olaf to plan physical development and increase their economic contributions; the city will benefit from college leadership on climate and collaborating with students.
-Strategy 3: Small business development Local small business owners know about and use technical and financial resources available to them.
-Regulations, policies and programs are designed to make small business development easier.
-Strategy 4: Support the local workforce Northfield's existing and future workforce faces fewer barriers to moving to Northfield and living close to their place of employment.
-2° 40 10° 10° 10° 10° 10° 10° 10° 10° 10° 10° Strategy 5: Diversify Northfield's tax base Northfield will intentionally build a more sustainable local economy to maintain and expand city services and infrastructure.
-5 5 5 5 Strategy 6: Grow in a compact, sustainable development pattern Northfield's development and redevelopment initiatives focus on projects that increase tax productivity, preserve natural resources, limits negative climate impacts, improves access to jobs and services, and assesses the fiscal impact of the development or redevelopment project.
-Image: Second Strategy 7: Maintain Northfield's existing housing stock All residents in Northfield live in safe and healthy housing. ◎ 6 余 ◎ ○ 前 Strategy 8: Build more housing There will be a sufficient supply of housing at each price point and stage of life for existing and future residents.
-All types of homes, including subsidized and unsubsidized construction and rehabilitation, owner-occupied and rental, single- and multi- family are needed to ensure lifecycle choices.
+Topic Strategy Outcomes Values 3-6 Strategy 6: Design for resiliency and sustainability The city as a municipal entity and its residents and businesses have collectively decreased our greenhouse gas emissions and reliance on non-local energy sources through mitigation strategies.
+The city has taken action to ensure climate- resilient infrastructure and facilities, employing redundancy where appropriate to reduce the risk of catastrophic failure.
+The city plans land uses and new development to reduce vehicle miles traveled and non-local inputs, including energy sources.
+The city has integrated climate action into all capital projects and annual budgeting.
+4-1 Strategy 1: Strengthen Northfield's Downtown core Downtown Northfield grows as the river- focused anchor of the city and key component of its sense of place. © S A AP Downlown core Downtown is the hub of Northfield's small business community, locus of valuable tax base, a residential neighborhood, a welcoming and accessible public space, and location of city services on the banks of the Cannon River.
+4-2 Strategy 2: Develop Carleton and St. Olaf relationships The City will work with Carleton and St. Olaf to plan physical development and increase their economic contributions; the city will benefit from college leadership on climate and collaborating with students.
+4-3 Strategy 3: Small business development Local small business owners know about and use technical and financial resources available to them.
+S STO III Regulations, policies and programs are designed to make small business development easier.
+4-4 Strategy 4: Support the local workforce Northfield's existing and future workforce faces fewer barriers to moving to Northfield and living close to their place of employment. (₹) (5) (4) (1) (5) (5) (4) (1) 4-5 Strategy 5: Diversify Northfield's tax base Northfield will intentionally build a more sustainable local economy to maintain and expand city services and infrastructure. © S A A

-Strategy Outcomes Guiding values Strategy 9: Support at-risk sellers, buyers and tenants Residents can afford to own or rent a home in Northfield and stay in their homes through hardships.
+Topic Strategy Outcomes Values 4-6 Strategy 6: Grow in a compact, sustainable development pattern Northfield's development and redevelopment initiatives focus on projects that increase tax productivity, preserve natural resources, limits negative climate impacts, improves access to jobs and services, and assesses the fiscal impact of the development or redevelopment project. ♥° ♥ ♠ ♠ ♠ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ 4-7 Strategy 7: Maintain Northfield's existing housing stock All residents in Northfield live in safe and healthy housing.
+Q 3 A A 4-8 Strategy 8: Build more housing There will be a sufficient supply of housing at each price point and stage of life for existing and future residents.
+All types of homes, including subsidized and unsubsidized construction and rehabilitation, owner-occupied and rental, single- and multi-family are needed to ensure lifecycle choices.
+4-9 Strategy 9: Support at-risk sellers, buyers and tenants Residents can afford to own or rent a home in Northfield and stay in their homes through hardships.
 Northfield will ensure strong protection for residential tenants.
-Strategy 10: Create programs to support affordable and sustainable homes All residents in Northfield live in safe and stable housing and neighborhoods. and neighborhoods Local housing needs are met at a greater scale than market forces can provide using existing public resources, authorities and community partners.
+4-10 Strategy 10: create programs to support affordable and All residents in Northfield live in safe and stable housing and neighborhoods. sustainable homes and neighborhoods Local housing needs are met at a greater scale than market forces can provide using existing public resources, authorities and community partners.